Azure-Samples/MachineLearningSamples-tdsp/docs/how-to-use-tdsp-in-azure-ml.md

 * Storing files such as Office Word, PowerPoint etc. can increase the size of Docs folder substantially.
 We advise you to find a collaborative Wiki, [SharePoint](https://products.office.com/en-us/sharepoint/collaboration), or other collaborative resource to store such files.
 * For handling large files and outputs in Azure Machine Learning, read [this](http://aka.ms/aml-largefiles).

-**NOTE:** Please make sure other than the readme.md file, all documentation-related content (text, markdowns, images, other document files) that are NOT used during the project execution must reside in the folder named “docs” (all lowercase).
+**NOTE:** Make sure other than the readme.md file, all documentation-related content (text, markdowns, images, other document files) that are NOT used during the project execution must reside in the folder named “docs” (all lowercase).
 This is a special folder ignored by Azure Machine Learning execution so that contents in this folder do not get copied to compute target unnecessarily.
-Objects in this folder also don’t count towards the 25 MB cap for project size, so you can store large image files needed in your documentation for example.
+Objects in this folder also don’t count towards the 25-MB cap for project size, so you can store large image files needed in your documentation for example.
 They are still tracked by Git through Run History.

 ## Instantiating TDSP Structure and Templates From the Azure Machine Learning Template Gallery
 To create a new project with the Team Data Science Process structure and documentation templates, complete the following procedures: